 Don’t believe me?
 Read on.

-First, let’s look at the way sugar wrongs our skin
+First, let’s look at the way sugar wrecks our skin

 - Sugar leads to premature ageing: When sugar enters your blood stream, it binds to proteins in a process called glycation.
 Glycation destroys collagen and elastin (skin’s building blocks), thereby leading to wrinkles and sagging.